JDF gets new offshore patrol vessel

 “The work of that command is very critical to serving Jamaica, particularly as we seek to expand and develop our blue economy,” she said.

-The Right Honourable Norman Washington Manley served as Jamaica's first and only Premier.
+Norman Washington Manley served as Jamaica’s first and only premier.
 He was a leading lawyer and an advocate for universal adult suffrage.
-His dedication to social progress and his instrumental role in Jamaica's Independence earned him the title of National Hero.
+His dedication to social progress and his instrumental role in Jamaica’s Independence earned him the title of national hero.